Kazuto Ioka: Ioka vs. Franco

 On December 31, 2022, Ioka made his sixth super flyweight title defense in a unification bout with WBA champion Joshua Franco.
 They fought into a majority draw and retained both their titles.
 Ioka vacated the WBO title on February 14, in order to face Franco in a rematch after being ordered to make a mandatory title defense against Junto Nakatani.
 Ioka beat Franco by unanimous decision to capture the WBA title, which was previously vacated as Franco failed to make weight.

 Ioka vs. Perez

-A year later, on 31 December, 2023, Ioka made the first defense of his WBA super-flyweight title against Venezuelan boxer Josber "Avalancha" Perez.
+A year later, on 31 December 2023, Ioka made the first defense of his WBA super-flyweight title against Venezuelan boxer Josber "Avalancha" Perez.
 With their bout taking place at Ota City General Gymnasium, Ōta, Tokyo, Japan.
 Ioka justified his role as the vast betting favorite by knocking out Perez in the 7th round of their scheduled 12-round bout.

 Ioka vs Martinez

-Ioka lost by unanimous decision to the IBF super-flyweight champion Fernando Martínez in a title unification bout on July 7, 2024.
-The contest took place at the Ryōgoku Kokugikan in Tokyo, Japan.
+Ioka lost by unanimous decision to the IBF super-flyweight champion Fernando Martínez in a title unification bout at the Ryōgoku Kokugikan in Tokyo, Japan, on July 7, 2024.

+Ioka vs Martinez 2

+A rematch between Ioka and Martinez was held at City General Gymnasium in Ōta, Tokyo, Japan, on May 11, 2025.
+Ioka lost via unanimous decision.

+Bantamweight

+Ioka vs Ordosgoitti

+Making his debut at bantamweight, Ioka knocked out Maikel Ordosgoitti in the fourth of their scheduled 10-round contest at City General Gymnasium in Ōta, Tokyo, Japan, on December 31, 2025.

+Ioka vs Inoue

+Ioka challenged WBC bantamweight champion Takuma Inoue at the Tokyo Dome on May 2, 2026, losing via unanimous decision in a fight where he was knocked to the canvas twice.